shmulikhau/ransac_homography_pytorch/README.md

 # ransac_homography_pytorch
-Implementation of cv2.find_homography by Ransac (RANdom SAmple Consensus) function on pytorch for gpu support.
+Implementation of cv2.find_homography by RANSAC (RANdom SAmple Consensus) function on pytorch for gpu support.
 ###### on the algorithm: [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus)

 ## How to run